rah00l/rah00l.github.io/_posts/2017-02-09-github-jekyll-tags-and-categories.md

 ---
 layout: post
 title: Jekyll Tags and Categories on Github Pages
-tags: [jekyll, github-pages]
+tags: [Jekyll, Github-pages]
-categories: web
+categories: Development
 ---

 It is **true** that Github pages do not support customized Ruby plugins for Jekyll site.